KRTirtho/schoolacious/CONTRIBUTION.md

   class ClassName {}
   export default ClassName;
   ```

-- Forget about the `any` or `unknown` type, use types ever where possible.
-If needed use the `as` keyword to change type
+- Forget about the `any` or `unknown` type, use types where ever possible.
+If needed use the `as` keyword to change type if needed
 - Place requires in the following order:
   - Built in Node Modules (such as `path`)
   - Local Modules (using relative paths)